jtran/light-remote/README.markdown

 # Use

-Execute the file with the IP address of the light.
+Execute one of the "run" files with the IP address of the light.

-`./light_remote 192.168.1.3`
+`./run_flame 192.168.1.3`

 Send interrupt to quit.